Our European travel history

 On the way back we stayed (among others) at a posh hotel in Zurich recently refurbished, and owned by a friend of Auntie Gwen.
 The kids were intrigued with the end hot shower.

 At one point early in the days of computers I got interested in their use in music and ended up presenting papers at several international music conferences.
-The music conferences were the first of any to request that all submissions be made by email, Musicians where ahead of the curve in computing, there were even special computer languages (Snowball 4 for example) for handling music.
-My topics always involved the study of folk music, its harmonisation or classification.
-All of the others were interested in classical music.
+The music conferences were the first of any to request that all submissions be made by email, Musicians where ahead of the curve in computing, there were even special computer languages (Snobol 4 for example) for handling music.
+My topics always involved the study of folk music, its analysis for harmonisation or classification.
+I typed about 1000 folk tunes I knew into the computer in a format I had devised, which later became known as "ABC".
+All of the others attending the conferences were interested in classical music.
 I became known (we were a select international bunch of researchers at that time) as "Eric the Ethnoid" and was always introduced as such.

 One Paris conference was funded by the French CNRS (the French for Committee Nationale for Research Scientific or some such) based at IRCAM (Institut de Recherche et de Coordination Acoustique/Musique) situated under the Place Pompidou, and run by the famous composer Pierre Boulez.
 It was an amazing eye opener to the use of computers in music.
 The French don't distinguish between arts and science as we do, you can study both, you don't choose at age 14 whether you'll be arts or science.
 As a result they had far more technically competent music people than in the UK.
 The whole centre was amazing - the ceiling of the recital room could be raised and lowered as part of a performance, the reverberation of the walls could be changed too.